Mittmich/Sequencing_data_lesson_1/README.md

 CTCF_chip_seq.bed | BED | Chip-seq data of CTCF in HeLa cells synchronized to G2 RAD51_chip-seq.bw | bigWig | Chip-seq data of RAD51 in U2OS cells expressing a restriction enzyme
 XRCC4_chip-seq.bw | bigWig | Chip-seq data of XRCC4 in U2OS cells expressing a restriction enzyme
-Restriction_cut_sites.bed | BED | Locations where the restriction enzyme in U2OS cells is introducing cuts (only a subset is provided)
+Restriction_cut_sites.bed | BED | Locations where the restriction enzyme in U2OS cells is introducing cuts (only a 2 of the original 40 sites provided)
 SMC3_chip_seq.bw | bigWig | BigWig file of the SMC3 chip-seq data in HeLa cells synchronized to G2

 ## Notebooks